khalilia2000/Car-ND-Vehicle-Detection-and-Tracking/README.md

 2- Given the search window sizes that I used and the thresholding operation, the smaller cars (i.e. the cars on the other side of the road, or he cars that are very far) cannot be detected.
 Perhaps a separate search can be done and dedicated in identifying the smaller cars, but this will result in a time-consuming operation which may not be warranted for a live feed video.

+The following can be done to make the program mor robust:
+1- Come up with better classifiers.
+Use deep learning techniques.
+2- Use better and more training exmaples (i.e. in different light conditions, etc.).
+3- Use images that only show parts of a car in the training dataset (note that is what I did with the AUTTI dataset inclusion).
+4- Use a better algorithm to detect overlapping cars.
+5- Track the position and size of each car through the recent frames.
+That way one can smooth out the trackign windows and avoid flickering changes in the bounding boxes.
+Also False negatives can be avoided to some extnet using thsi technique.